 The generic approach (see figure above) that has been chosen is to create an L2VPN across the access network (CM to CMTS) using BSoD technology, which is then switched over a virtualized data path towards the WS-BNG.
 From the WS-BNG all the AO traffic is then routed to the network of the AO.

-This approach has the advantage that it offers clear traffic separation between and AO customers and that interference with AO end-user functionality is minimized, offering maximum “service differentiation” freedom towards the AO´s.
+This approach has the advantage that it offers clear traffic separation between Wyre and AO customers and that Wyre interference with AO end-user functionality is minimized, offering maximum “service differentiation” freedom towards the AO´s.